Vallic/commerce_escrow/README.md

 * Brokered: if you are brokering sale of this product between a seller and buyer.
 * Broker Fee percentage: specify the fee which you will charge for brokering service.
 * Broker Fee split: split the broke fee to a buyer or seller or equally to both sides.
-* Escrow Fee: plit the escrow fee to buyer or seller or equally to both sides.
+* Escrow Fee: split the escrow fee to buyer or seller or equally to both sides.
 * Escrow item type: defining the typo of goods to be sold via Escrow.com
 * Inspection period: how long the Escrow offer is valid, between 1 and 30 days.
 * Display Escrow fee information: you can during checkout show estimated fee to be charged on Escrow.com